markov-chain/temperature/README.md

 # Temperature Analysis [![Build Status][travis-svg]][travis-url]

-The library provides an exponential-integrator-based solver for systems of differential-algebraic equations modeling temperature of electronic systems.
+The package provides an exponential-integrator-based solver for systems of differential-algebraic equations modeling temperature of electronic systems.

 ## [Documentation][docs]